tykiww/tykiww.github.io/_posts/2018-06-20-HR-Estimate.md

 I am by no means an expert in accounting.
 I actually did rather terrible on an accounting class at my university.
 Yet, going through these and countless other scenarios have helped me gain a deeper understanding of the language of business.

 Here is my [R script](https://raw.githubusercontent.com/tykiww/projectpage/master/Tools/empcost.R) with 4 functions that will allow you to input the necessary information to estimate the cost of your employee.
-Sorry if this isn't so readable.
+I apologize if this isn't very readable.
 It is in a particular documentation format just in case I want to create a package using `roxygen2` .
 Please refer to the #' marks to guide you on the function inputs.

 If you want to see it done in excel, you can download it [here](https://github.com/tykiww/projectpage/raw/master/datasets/hr-cost/Employee%20Cost%20Estimation.xlsx).
 It looks like this.